blahosyl/dinner-party/README.md

 # Dinner Party Planner

-This app creates shopping lists for dinner parties from a recipe database.
+This app **creates shopping lists for dinner parties from a recipe database**.

-It provides a structured flow with step-by-step questions that are straightforward to answer, does all necessary calculations in the background, and produces a tailor-made list depending on the ingredients needed, while also taking existing stock into account.
+It provides a **structured flow** with **step-by-step** questions that are straightforward to answer, does all necessary calculations in the background, and produces a **tailor-made list** depending on the ingredients needed, while also **taking existing stock into account**.

-The result is more user-friendly and less prone to errors than using Google Sheet's built-in filtering and sorting for the same purpose.
+The result is **more user-friendly and less prone to errors** than using Google Sheet's built-in filtering and sorting for the same purpose.

+The database contains recipes I routinely use, so this app does not only simulate a real-life process, it actually **is usable in real life**.

-It was developed as the first Python project for my coursework for [Code Institute](https://codeinstitute.net/) (Portfolio Project 3).
+It was developed as my first Python project, as a requirement for my coursework for [Code Institute](https://codeinstitute.net/) (Portfolio Project 3).

 Developer: [Dr. Sylvia Blaho](https://www.linkedin.com/in/blahosylvia/)